sdsc-ordes/smoc-api/docs/tutorials/modo_access.md

 ::::

-The objects structure can be visualized by displaying the internal hierachy:
+The objects structure can be visualized by displaying the internal hierarchy:

 ::::{tab-set}